 - Advancement of health care.
 We reported on the need to (1) better secure the electronic health information of Medicare beneficiaries; (2) improve federal oversight of the health and welfare of beneficiaries receiving Medicaid assisted living services; and (3) improve assessments of individuals' needs for home and community based services. - Oversight of military readiness.
 We continued to monitor DOD's efforts to rebuild military readiness and reported on the need to (1) better plan for sustaining various military aircraft, including the new F-35; (2) reassess the utilization and organization of the Air Force F-22 Raptor fleet; (3) improve maintenance of the Navy's submarine fleet and the Army's Patriot missile defense system; and (4) clarify policies and gather reliable data to manage the impact of time away from home on service members and their families. - Assessment of technology and science.
-We reported on (1) Artificial Intelligence applications in four areas cybersecurity, automated vehicles, criminal justice, and financial services; (2) sustainable chemical innovation, new approaches that improve the chemistry behind medicines, personal care products, and other everyday items to reduce environmental impacts; (3) technologies to mitigate electromagnetic risks to the U.S. electric grid; and (4) quantum computing, synthetic biology, and other potentially transformational research and considerations for U.S. competitiveness.
+We reported on (1) Artificial Intelligence applications in four areas cybersecurity, automated vehicles, criminal justice, and financial services; (2) sustainable chemical innovation, new approaches that improve the chemistry behind medicines, personal care products, and other everyday items to reduce environmental impacts; (3) technologies to mitigate electromagnetic risks to the U.S. electric grid; and (4) quantum computing, synthetic biology, and other potentially transformational research and considerations for U.S. competitiveness. - Designation of High Risk areas.
+In our latest March 2019 update, the ratings for seven areas improved, two to the point of coming off the list-Department of Defense Supply Chain Management and Mitigating Gaps in Weather Satellite Data.
+The rankings for more than half of the over 30 areas on the list remained largely unchanged with three regressing.
+We also added VA Acquisition Management to the list after identifying seven VA contracting challenges.
+VA has one of the most significant acquisition functions in the federal government, in costs and numbers of contracts.
+Another issue-the Government-wide Personnel Security Clearance Process-was added to the list in January 2018 due to growing concerns about security clearance backlogs and other problems.

-- Designation of High Risk areas.
-We continued to monitor federal operations previously identified as "High Risk" to discuss how to make progress in these areas.
-We also added the government-wide personnel security clearance process to our High Risk List and updated our cybersecurity area.
-This year, our high-risk work in 35 areas resulted in 166 reports, 49 testimonies, \$46.8 billion in financial benefits, and 526 other benefits.
-An updated High Risk Report will be issued in March 2019.
-The current list is included as Enclosure I. - Identification of Fragmentation, Overlap, and Duplication.
+In FY 2018, our high-risk work in 35 areas resulted in 166 reports, 49 testimonies, \$46.8 billion in financial benefits, and 526 other benefits.
+Financial benefits to the federal government due to progress in addressing high-risk areas over the past 13 years (fiscal year 2006 through fiscal year 2018) totaled nearly \$350 billion or an average of about \$27 billion per year.
+The updated list is included as Enclosure I.

+• Identification of Fragmentation, Overlap, and Duplication.
 Our eighth annual report identified 68 new actions across 23 new program areas that could reduce fragmentation, overlap, and duplication, or provide other cost savings and revenue enhancement opportunities across the federal government.
 Congress and executive branch agencies addressed 724 of the actions identified from 2011 to 2017, leading to about \$178 billion in financial benefits; \$125 billion had accrued through 2017, with \$53 billion more expected.
-An updated Fragmentation, Overlap, and Duplication report will be issued early in 2019.
+An updated Fragmentation, Overlap, and Duplication report will be issued May 2019.